katerinamakri/Yu-Gi-Oh-browser/README.md

 To get started developing right away:

+* clone the repo in your desktop with `git clone https://github.com/katerinamakri/Yu-Gi-Oh-browser.git`
 * install all project dependencies with `npm install`
 * start the development server with `npm start`